ObernhumerMichael/knowledge-hub/docs/guides/hitchhikers-guide/notes.md

 - Reflash firmware or BIOS from a trusted source if possible
 - Use devices that allow disabling manufacturer backdoors (e.g., Coreboot-supported hardware)

-Once malware is in firmware or hardware, **detection and removal become extremely difficult**—especially if it’s by the manufacturer itself.
+Once malware is in firmware or hardware, **detection and removal become extremely difficult** - especially if it’s by the manufacturer itself.

 ### Your files, documents, pictures, and videos